tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ActedUpon

 - Name: bdqffdq:ActedUpon
-- Definition: An information element, expressed in concrete terms, about which a data quality need expresses assertions about the data quality in that element.
+- Definition: An InformationElement, expressed in concrete terms, about which a DataQualityNeed expresses Assertions about the data quality in that element.
 - SubClass Of: InformationElement

 ********************